JounQin/ssr-webpack-plugin/README.md

 </body></html>`
 ```

-In addition, the renderer also adds preload links for fonts referenced in your webpack build (via `file-loader`).
-However, it doesn't add preload links for images by default because this may result in excessive bandwidth usage upfront.
+Note the renderer by default only generates preload links for JavaScript assets.
 You can apply fine-grained control on what to add preload links for using the `shouldPreload` option:

 ``` js
 const renderer = createBundleRenderer(serverBundle, {